robertocirillo/mcp-bridge/README.md

 ---

-## 📚 Usage: A2A Agents
+## 📚 Secondary Usage: A2A Agents

-In addition to MCP, mcp-bridge can act as a client to remote A2A agents via a simple REST API.
+In addition to its MCP REST bridge role, `mcp-bridge` can optionally act as a client to remote A2A agents via a simple REST API.

-Currently, A2A endpoints do not enforce tenant isolation like MCP sessions do, but you can still pass `X-Tenant-Id` and `X-Run-Id` for logging/correlation and future extensions.
+This is a secondary or experimental surface compared with MCP sessions and queries.
+A2A endpoints also do not enforce tenant isolation like MCP sessions do, though you can still pass `X-Tenant-Id` and `X-Run-Id` for logging, correlation, and future extensions.

 ---